-Johnny Vernazza was born in San Francisco and grew up in in Daly City, California.
-After picking up guitar in 1963, his bands Fox and Day Blindness both included Bostonian and future guitarist Gary Pihl.
+"I joined San Francisco’s Local 6 in 1963 with a note from my mom," says guitar god Johnny Vernazza.
+Born in San Francisco and raised in Daly City, California, his bands Fox and Day Blindness both included Bostonian and future guitarist Gary Pihl.

 He played with the Elvin Bishop band for six albums, being heard on tunes like the 1976 hit “Fooled Around and Fell in Love” (which rose to #3 on the charts) and “Struttin’ My Stuff.”
 At his 1970s-era peak, Vernazza played 290 dates a year while appearing on music television shows of the day.